Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 #### Thunderbolt Compatibility on USB 4

-All functionality with the Dell WD19TB dock works without issue.
-Note that the dock firmware is on `01.00.32, 01.00.16` (Released on 25 May, 2023), and you may have a different experience on different versions.
+~~All functionality with the Dell WD19TB dock works without issue.~~ Note that the dock firmware is on `01.00.32, 01.00.16` (Released on 25 May, 2023), and you may have a different experience on different versions.

+See: (The FW AMD Driver Saga)[#The-FW-AMD-Driver-Saga]

 Note that TB Daisychaining has not been tested, ~~nor has using that downstream TB port as a display output.~~